corllete/apos-ds/README.md

 ```sh
 npm i
 ```
-It make take a while...
+It may take a while...

 When you are ready playing stop your mongo:
 ```sh